krtfpls/SmallWarehouse-Management-React/README.md

   * AutoMapper
   * SQLite on Dev and Postrgres on production

-* FrontEnd React ver.
+* FrontEnd: React ver.
 17
   * with Typescript
   * Mobx
   * Semantic UI